GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

     </p>
     <h4>Take immeadiate action or don't worry about it</h4>
     <p>
-        Have you ever experienced sleep deprivation because you where worried about something?
-Maybe you were supposed to do something but you couldn't for any reason or maybe you were thinking about situations you've had said something and felt guilty about it.
+        Have you ever experienced sleep deprivation because you was worried about something?
+Maybe you was supposed to do something but you couldn't for any reason or maybe you was thinking about situations you've had said something and felt guilty about it.
     </p>
     <p>